venusgalstar/ttndexFrontend/CONTRIBUTING.md

-# Contributing to the BridgeSwap Exchange❎
+# Contributing to the TTNEXSwap Exchange❎

 Thanks for taking the time to contribute !